 8) Quechua MH 500 (medium)

-The Quechua MH 500 backpack with a 40-litre capacity offers high carrying comfort thanks to a shaped hip belt, adjustable padded straps and thumb loops.
-Well-ventilated back with tensioned mesh (AirCooling) ensures effective air circulation.
-The backpack dimensions are 66 cm × 30 cm × 26 cm, making it suitable as a carry-on travel backpack.
+The Quechua MH 500 backpack, with a 40-litre capacity, offers excellent carrying comfort thanks to its contoured hip belt, adjustable padded straps and thumb loops.
+The well-ventilated back with taut mesh (AirCooling) ensures effective air circulation.
+The pack measures 66 cm × 30 cm × 26 cm, which matches carry-on luggage dimensions.

-The backpack has nine pockets, including two for bottles, a hydration bladder pocket and two large hip belt pockets.
-It’s made from water-repellent fabric with a coating, and a rain cover is stored in the bottom pocket to protect the contents.
-Easy use is enabled by side zip opening for quick access to the main compartment.
-The backpack weighs only 1,260 g in size S and 1,390 g in size L and comes with a 10-year guarantee.
+The backpack has nine pockets, including two for bottles, a hydration-bladder pocket and two large pockets on the belt.
+It’s made from a coated water-repellent fabric, and the rain cover is stored in a pocket at the bottom of the pack to protect the contents.
+A side zip opening makes it easy to access the main compartment.
+The pack weighs just 1,260 g in size S and 1,390 g in size L, and comes with a 10-year warranty.

 9) Osprey Tempest Pro 33 (small)

-The Osprey Tempest Pro 33 hiking backpack offers a thoughtfully designed height-adjustable AirScape™ back panel with profiled foam for optimal ventilation and comfort.
+The Osprey Talon 33 hiking backpack features a cleverly designed, height-adjustable AirScape™ back panel with profiled foam for optimal ventilation and comfort.

-The backpack features clever trekking pole attachment, ice axe loops, compression straps and hydration bladder compatibility.
-It has numerous pockets, including two small ones on the hip belt — ideal for your phone or energy bars — and a large front pocket for storing a fleece or jacket.
+The pack comes with a smart trekking-pole attachment, ice-axe loops, compression straps and hydration-bladder compatibility.
+It has plenty of pockets, including two small ones on the hip belt — perfect for a phone or energy bars — and a large front pocket for storing a fleece or jacket.

-It also has stretch side pockets for bottles, a stretch pocket on the shoulder strap and side compression straps to adjust the volume.
-Reflective safety elements and the option to attach a blinker light improve visibility.
+It also has stretch side pockets for bottles, a stretch pocket on the shoulder strap, and side compression straps to adjust the volume.
+Safety reflective elements and the option to attach a light improve visibility.

-An external hydration bladder pocket allows easy water refills without opening the backpack.
-The Osprey Tempest Pro 33 has a 33-litre volume, weighs 910 g and measures 30 × 62 × 29 cm.
+An external hydration-bladder pocket makes it easy to refill water without opening the pack.
+The Osprey Talon 33 has a 33-litre capacity, weighs 910 g and measures 30 × 62 × 29 cm.

 Osprey Tempest Pro 33